oskarlundemo/Yapper/README.md

-#Yapper
+# Yapper

-A discord / slack clone, in progress! ✌️
+A discord / slack clone, part of The Odin Project curriculum, in progress! ✌️